saahilanande/starter-portfolio/content/post/Sentiment Analysis/index.md

 ### Challenges faced:

-Initialy I tried to implement smoothing i had trouble applying to this dataset, I had to rewatch the lectures and understand the concept in depth to implement it.
+Initialy I tried to implement smoothing I had trouble applying to IMDB dataset, I had to rewatch the lectures and understand the concept in depth to implement it.
 I was not able to implement the k-fold cross validation in much compact way which made the code repeatative and the computational time increase quite a bit because of this.

 ### My Observations and Experiments:

 I tried eleminating a few stop words from the data like '!','.','?','(',')',',' but this help me improve the accuracy of the classifier.

+Before smoothing the probabilty that a single word is missing caused the whole sentence to became zero which was quite extreme and yield poor result.
+After smoothing the missing word became very small probability which significantly increased the accuracy.

 ### Conclusion:
 The final model accuracy on the test data is 81% The accuracy is pretty decent taking into consideration the naive assumption being made.I believe that, since the dataset had only 1000 inputs, the accuracy might have been lower.
 Having a larger dataset (more than 5000 sentences) could produce better results.
 In that case elemination of the stop words could also prove to be beneficial.